oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-04-transition-20-21.md

 ### Announcing the Transition

-In the last scenario, a temporary parallel distribution of CSAF 2.0 and CSAF 2.1 documents and provider metadata is recommended.
+In the last scenario, a temporary parallel distribution of CSAF 2.0 and CSAF 2.1 documents and provider metadata is RECOMMENDED.
 The provider SHOULD announce a transition period containing three points in time:

 - The begin of the transition period, where the provider is starting to serve CSAF 2.1 documents, while CSAF 2.0 being authoritative.
+  > It is expected that the CSAF 2.1 files can be used in production from this point onward.
 - The roll-over-date at which CSAF 2.1 becomes authoritative but CSAF 2.0 is still supported.
-- The end of the transition period, after which CSAF 2.0 is not supported any more.
+- The end of the transition period, after which CSAF 2.0 is not supported, i.e. maintained, any more.

 The announcement MAY contain also the following information:

 - The first date, when CSAF 2.1 documents are available and automatically retrievable from the server through a CSAF 2.1 `provider-metadata.json`.
+  > This might be a public beta prior to the begin of the transition period.
+  > However, those documents SHOULD NOT be used in production as they may be unstable due to their beta status.
 - The last date, when CSAF 2.0 documents are available and automatically retrievable from the server through a CSAF 2.0 `provider-metadata.json`.
+  > This date is usually at the end or after the transition period.

-### Transition Process for a CSAF provider
+### Transition Process for a CSAF Provider

-The following process SHOULD be followed within the transition period:
+The following process SHOULD be followed:

 - A `provider-metadata.json` in conformance to CSAF 2.0 SHOULD be placed at `/.well-known/csaf/v2.0/provider-metadata.json`.
   - Its `canonical_url` MUST be set to an URL corresponding to the `/.well-known/csaf/v2.0/provider-metadata.json` path.
     > The property `maintained_until` was not defined in CSAF 2.0 and therefore cannot be used -
     > otherwise it would be set to the end of the transition period.
   - The URL SHALL also be added as an entry in the security.txt, if used.
 - A `provider-metadata.json` in conformance to CSAF 2.1 SHOULD be placed at `/.well-known/csaf/v2.1/provider-metadata.json`.
   - Its `canonical_url` MUST be set to an URL corresponding to the `/.well-known/csaf/v2.1/provider-metadata.json` path.
-  - Optionally the property `maintained_from` can be set to an appropriate date in the future, if the service is not considered stable yet.
+  - Optionally, the property `maintained_from` can be set to an appropriate date in the future, if the service is not considered stable yet.
+    > The transition officially starts at the date and time noted in the property `maintained_from` as this is the point in time
+    > when both CSAF 2.0 and CSAF 2.1 documents are retrievable in production-grade quality.
   - The URL SHALL also be added to the security.txt, if used.
 - At the begin of the transition period, a `provider-metadata.json` in conformance to CSAF 2.0 SHOULD be placed at `/.well-known/csaf/provider-metadata.json`.
   - The content of the resource SHALL be equal to the resource accessible at `/.well-known/csaf/v2.0/provider-metadata.json`.